ardeshirj/docs/rvm.md

 # Generate ri docs for current ruby version
   rvm docs generate
-# Generate docs for other rubyO versions that are installed:
+# Generate docs for other ruby versions that are installed:
   rvm cleanup all
   rvm all do rvm docs generate
 ```